 history

-Hubert Gallery was established in 1989 on the corner of Madison Ave & 80th Street.
-The gallery was founded by Gregory Hubert who specialized in Modern Master works on paper by such artists as Matisse, Picasso, Miro and Calder.
-In 2016, the gallery moved to a historic townhouse at 16 East 79th Street where it focused on exhibiting works by contemporary artists.
-In 2023, Lydia Furuta, the longtime Director of the gallery, took over as owner and shortened the gallery name to HG Fine Art.
-She moved the gallery back to Madison Ave to 764 Madison Avenue in May of 2025.
+In 2016, the gallery moved to a historic townhouse at 16 East 79th Street where it focused more on exhibiting a curated selection of works by Contemporary artists.
+In 2023, Lydia Furuta, the longtime Gallery Director, took ownership and shortened the business name to HG Fine Art.
+She moved the gallery back to Madison Ave in 2025.

 Location